react-boilerplate/react-boilerplate/docs/testing/component-testing.md

 ## react-testing-library

-In order to write more maintainable tests and tests that resemble more closely the way our component is used in real live we have [react-testing-library](https://github.com/kentcdodds/react-testing-library).
+In order to write more maintainable tests and tests that resemble more closely the way our component is used in real live we have included [react-testing-library](https://github.com/kentcdodds/react-testing-library).
 This library renders our component within an actual DOM and provides utilities for querying this DOM.

 Let's give it a go at our `<Button />` component shall we?
 First, let's asses that it renders our component, with its